 Johanna joined CCV in March 2019.
 She has experience with Parkinson's support, has served as a Legal Assistant, and most recently spent 11 years in multiple positions with the City of Irving.
 She has a Green Belt in Lean Six Sigma from the Texas Manufacturing Assistance Center, was a Leadership Irving graduate, and served on the Board of Examiners for the Quality Texas Foundation.
-In her role as Performance Manager, Irving she received the Texas Award for Performance Excellence and the Malcolm Baldrige National Quality Award.
+In her role as Performance Manager, Irving received the Texas Award for Performance Excellence and the Malcolm Baldrige National Quality Award.
 After moving to Austin she worked with public organizations seeking to apply the Baldrige framework.
-Johanna lives with her husband and two sons in Pflugerville and Pfinds it Pfriendly.
+Johanna lives with her family in Pflugerville and Pfinds it Pfriendly.

 Bonnie started out as a volunteer with CCV, became the Volunteer Director in 2012, then the Executive Director in 2013.
 In 2016, she decided to move to the coast of Texas and work on the website, newsletters, member directory and reports, which can largely be performed remotely.
 A third-generation Texan with a BBA from the University of Houston and an MS in Organization Development from Case Western Reserve University, Bonnie's first career was with Shell Oil Company.
 She has two sons and four grandchildren in San Antonio and Fort Worth.